tttmmmyyyy/fixlang/Document.md

 - `I64 -> Array I64`: the type of functions that takes an integer and returns an array of integers.
 - `()`: the unit type.
 This type has a single value which is also written as `()`.
 - `(a, b)`: the type of pairs of values of `a` and `b`, where `a` and `b` are type parameters.
-- `IOState`: the type whose value corresponds to a state of the world outside the Fix program.
-For example, printing a string to the standard output can be thought as an operation that changes the external state, and Fix expresses such an operation by a function that takes an `IOState` value and returns updated `IOState` value.
+- `IO a`: the type whose value corresponds to an I/O action such as printing a string, opening a file and reading it's content, etc. The type variable `a` is for the type of values returned by the I/O action.
+For example, if an I/O action reads the standard input as a `String` (and if we assume it never fails), it should have type `IO String`.
-- `IOState -> ((), IOState)`: the type of functions that update the external state and receive no data.
-This type is isomorphic to `IOState -> IOState`, but we put a redundant `()` for monadic composition (you don't need to understand this terminology).
+- `IO ()`: the type of I/O actions which returns no value.
+It is the type of `main` function of Fix program.
 - `I64 -> Bool -> Array Bool`: this is equivalent to `I64 -> (Bool -> Array Bool)`, that is, the type of functions that receives an integer and returns a function that converts a boolean value into a boolean array.
 As an example, a function that produces a boolean array from it's length and initial value has this type.
 In Fix, there is no concept of "two-variable functions".
 A function in Fix is a (partial) function in mathematical sense: it converts an element of a set into an element of another set (or fails).
 The type of something like "two-variable functions" can be represented as `a -> b -> c` or `(a, b) -> c`.

 In Fix, the first letter of the name of a specific type (such as `I64` or `Bool`) or a type constructor (such as `Array`) has to be